zhanglab/psamm/docs/tutorial/import_export.rst

 model and specifies the simulation conditions.
-The entry point of the YAML model is a file named ``model.yaml``, which points to additional files that store the information of the model components, including compounds, reactions, flux limits, medium conditions, etc. While we recommend that you use the name ``model.yaml`` for the central reference file, the file names for the included files are flexible and can be customized as you prefer.
+The entry point of the YAML model is a file named ``model.yaml``, which points to additional files that store the information of the model components, including compounds, reactions, flux limits, exchange conditions, etc. While we recommend that you use the name ``model.yaml`` for the central reference file, the file names for the included files are flexible and can be customized as you prefer.
 In this tutorial, we simply used the names: ``compounds.yaml``, ``reactions.yaml``, ``limits.yaml``,